MakNourEddine/Hahn-Software-Front/README.md

 - `VITE_API_URL` — base URL for the backend (e.g., `http://localhost:8080/api`).
   Vite exposes `import.meta.env.VITE_API_URL`.

-> Dev tip: when you change `.env.local`, stop and restart `npm run dev` so Vite reloads envs.

 ### CORS
 The browser calls the API from a different origin (5173 → 8080).
 Make sure your API enables CORS (dev policy can be “AllowAll”).
 Example in ASP.NET:
 ```csharp